ysndr/MSc-Thesis/chapter/methodology.md

     - a link to the value of the field

 Variable usages
+  ~ can be in three different states.

-  ~ are further specified. `Usage`s that can not be mapped to a declaration are tagged `Unbound` or otherwise `Resolved` to the complementary `Declaration`
+    1. `Usage`s that can not (yet) be mapped to a declaration are tagged `Unbound`
+    2. A `Resolved` usage introduces a back-link to the complementary `Declaration`
-  ~ Record destructuring may require a late resolution as discussed in [@sed:variable-usage-and-static-record-access].
+    3. For record destructuring resolution of the name might need to be `Deferred` to the post-processing as discussed in [@sec:variable-usage-and-static-record-access].

 Other nodes
-  ~ of the AST that do not fit in a usage graph, are linearized as `Structure`.
+  ~ of the AST that do not participate in the usage graph, are linearized as `Structure` - A wildcard variant with no associated data.

 <!-- TODO: Add graphics -->